nopnop2002/Arduino-STM32-CAN/README.md

  It occurs when the wire cable is thin or wire cable is crossing.
  It is preferable to use twisted wire.

-I changed the wire cable to twisted wire.
-Fixed.
+I changed the single wire to twisted wire.
+It's fixed.
 ![CAN-SendFail](https://user-images.githubusercontent.com/6020549/185782335-66d1f534-5220-40a2-aee9-5d4a438c59a0.jpg)

 # Reference